eyezac7/disccloning/README.md

-This is a class work presentatin showing how to clone one disc partition to another.
+This is a class work presentation showing how to clone one disc partition to another.